gglessner/NuPkgAudit/README.md

 - Move problematic modules to `modules-beta/`
 - Use severity filters to focus on critical issues
 - Review FALSE-POSITIVE findings for legitimate patterns

+**Verbose Output:**
+- Use `--verbose` flag only when debugging
+- Default mode hides DEBUG-level attribute extraction details
+- Use `--warn` flag to see configuration warnings

 ## Contributing